 Following this, each point in N1 is assigned to a unique point in N2 such that an arbitrary cost function for point assignment is minimized (Figure 2E).
 The quality of this point-pair assignment is quantified by again calculating a cost function for each assignment and taking the mean of these values; this cost function can be (and often is) the same cost function used to make the assignments.
 The mean value of assignment quality quantifications is the IoD sub-score.
 The process repeats, recording the sub-score and repeating the operation by selecting a new child point until the sub-score has been calculated for every neighbor (Figure 2F).
 The IoD sub-score is an intermediate parameter used in the calculation of the IoD for a given point.
 Once the IoD sub-score is calculated for every child point within the parent point’s neighborhood, the final IoD of the parent point is calculated as the mean of these IoD sub-scores.

 A low IoD sub-score implies geometric similarity between the neighborhoods of two particular points.
-Therefore a low IoD, being the mean of the IoD subscores in a parent point’s neighborhood, implies that the parent point’s neighborhood shows a general geometric similarity to its neighbors neighborhoods, and thus geometric structure, orderedness or homogeneity exists within the vicinity of the parent neighborhood.
+Therefore a low IoD, being the mean of the IoD subscores in a parent point’s neighborhood, implies that the parent point’s neighborhood shows a general geometric similarity to the neighborhoods of its neighbors, and thus geometric structure, orderedness or homogeneity exists within the vicinity of the parent neighborhood.

-Optionally, prior to point pair assignment, it is possible to apply a second coordinate transformation to N2 that further minimizes the cost of point assignment; this is further elaborated on in the discussion on point set realignment in Section 2.1.2.
+Optionally, prior to point pair assignment, it is possible to apply a second coordinate transformation to N2 that further minimizes the cost of point assignment.
+This is further elaborated on in the discussion on point set realignment in Section 2.1.2.

 Point Pair Assignment